-- Riders are responsible to enter only classes in which they are eligible.
+- 1. Riders are responsible to enter only classes in which they are eligible.
 See Chapter 4 for the penalty. - The AMA, on the basis of participation and achievement in District-level competition, shall classify riders unless otherwise provided by AMA rules.
 Rider classification shall be as follows:

 Classification Description

-Α The highest classification
+A The highest classification

 В The classification preceding A

 С The classification preceding B

 Additional entry-level classifications based on the amount of rider participation at the district level in any particular district at any meet may establish classifications based on circumstances.

-- Participation in, or advancement to, a higher class in any AMA or non-AMA activity by any rider will result in permanent advancement to that higher class (in like activity) in all AMA-sanctioned competition.
-(Like activity=TT to TT or Flat Track to Flat Track, etc.) - 4.
-If a rider believes he/she isn't capable of competing as the higher-class rider, he/she may appeal (once per district season) in writing to his/her recognized district.
+- 4. If a rider believes that they are not capable of competing as the higher-class rider, they may appeal (once per district season) in writing to their recognized district.
 Each case will be considered individually at a regular meeting of the district or regional organization.
 When the AMA is notified of the decision in writing, with a copy to the rider, the change in classification will become official.
 Appeals from riders without a recognized district organization will be considered by the AMA staff. - a.
 Riders returned to a lower class are only those who officials consider completely non-competitive in the class they are leaving and who won't dominate the class they are returning to. - b.
-A rider may return to a lower class only once. - A rider returning to competition after several years must request to be reverted as explained above and can't move back a class automatically or without AMA or district permission. - Failure to comply will result in suspension or other disciplinary action. - Riders between the ages of 12 and 14 riding the B class shall not be forced into the A class, regardless of how many B races or advancement points he/she has.
-Riders
+A rider may return to a lower class only once. - c.
+A rider returning to competition after several years must request to be reverted as explained above and can't move back a class automatically or without AMA or district permission.

-- in this age group may advance based on their own ability/competence. - ATV & Motorcycle Rider classifications are not considered the same.
+- d.
+Failure to comply will result in suspension or other disciplinary action. - Riders between the ages of 12 and 14 riding the B class shall not be forced into the A class, regardless of how many B races or advancement points they have.
+Riders in this age group may advance based on their own ability/competence. - ATV & Motorcycle Rider classifications are not considered the same.
 Riders must achieve their classification in each separately.